Dewas district: Geography

 Dewas district lies in west Madhya Pradesh on the level plains of the Malwa plateau.
 To the south, the land rises gently to the Vindhya Range, which is the source of the Chambal and Kali Sindh rivers that flow north through the district on their way to the Ganges.

 Climate

-Due of its high elevation and inland location, even during the hottest months of the year, the nights are relatively cool, which is known as Shab-e-Malwa.
+Due to its high elevation and inland location, even during the hottest months of the year, the nights are relatively cool, which is known as Shab-e-Malwa.
 Three distinct seasons are observed: summer, monsoon and winter.
 Dewas gets most of its rainfall during July–September due to the southwest monsoon.

 Places of interest

 Pushpgiri Tirth, Sonkatch

 Shri Digambar Jain Teerth Kshetra, Pushpagiri is located 4 km west of Sonkatch, in the area of the Songiri Hills.
 The temple here is dedicated to Lord Mahavir.
-This Jain kshetra is a sprawling 250-acre complex housing Jain Sthanaks, schools, hospital, museum, cottages, shopping center and a 108 ft idol of Bhagwan Paraswanath in an Yogic (Padmasan) posture, one of the tallest Jain idols.
+This Jain kshetra is a sprawling 250-acre complex housing Jain Sthanaks, schools, hospital, museum, cottages, shopping center and a 108 ft idol of Bhagwan Paraswanath in a Yogic (Padmasan) posture, one of the tallest Jain idols.